dovecot/documentation/source/configuration_manual/dovemon.rst

 - Default: ``False``
 - Values: :ref:`dovemon_boolean`

 Perform IMAP expunge check in polls.
+If enabled, all messages in inbox are flagged ``\Deleted`` and expunged.
+This option implicitly enables :ref:`setting-dovemon_poll_imap_select`.
 (applicable when :ref:`setting-dovemon_poll_imap` is enabled)